ironest/battleship/README.md

 To make easier to distinguish which one is which, a label floats above each board
 <img src="docs/08_game_running.png" alt="Game running" width="75%" height="75%"/>

- * how the user will find out how to interact with / use each feature
- * how the user will interact with / use each feature
- * how errors will be handled by the application and displayed to the user

 When players get to the point where they are required to supply coordinates to where they want to shoot, the expected syntax is in the form of {letter}{number} such as (for example) **B5**.
 In the eventuality that the provided input does not satisfy the desired syntax, a *discret* red warning is displaied and a new attempt is prompted:

 <img src="docs/09_wrong_coordinates.png" alt="Game running" width="75%" height="75%"/>